osmandapp/web/main/docs/user/plugins/trip-recording.md

 - Using the [Distance/Start-Stop widget](../widgets/info-widgets#-trip-recording-widgets).
 - Use the Trip recording option in the menu.
 - Use the RECORD option in [My Places](../personal/myplaces.md): *<Translate android="true" ids="shared_string_menu,shared_string_my_places,shared_string_gpx_files"/> tab*.

-- Use the Start Recording icon on the device screen as shown in the examples in the figures below.
+And another one, use the *Start Recording icon* on the device screen as shown in the examples in the figures below.

-&nbsp;&nbsp;&nbsp;&nbsp;

-![Icon's context menu](@site/static/img/plugins/trip-recording/and_open_from_icon.png) ![Start Recording icon](@site/static/img/plugins/trip-recording/and_trip_rec_icon.png)

 > **NOTE**: Long-tap to open the icon's context menu with an option to Start Recording.
 Long-tap an option from the icon's context menu, to add it as an individual icon to the screen of the device.

+![Icon's context menu](@site/static/img/plugins/trip-recording/and_open_from_icon.png) ![Start Recording icon](@site/static/img/plugins/trip-recording/and_trip_rec_icon.png)

 &nbsp;&nbsp;&nbsp;&nbsp;